martijnvanschie/tech-blog/content/posts/2023/07/find-classic-application-insights-for-migration/index.md

 ## Finding "classic" application insights

 So how do we find these classic application insights resources.
 If we only have a few it is pretty easy to do.
-Just go to the blades and chech the warning signs.
+Just go to the blades and check the warning signs.

 But what is we have many of these resources, do we need to go trough all of them.
 Probably not.
 Lets look into the power of KQL and the Azure Resource Graph Explorer

 If we look at the upgrade steps its pretty easy to determine how to detect the classic application insights.
-We can look at thevalue of the Workspace property.
+We can look at the value of the Workspace property.

 Classic based have an empty property